-The Lyndon Visitor Centre is now OPEN every day from 9am-5pm until 11th September
+The Lyndon Visitor Centre is now OPEN every day from 9am-5pm until early September

 Weather and Wildlife – an Exhibition